 The Solution: Adaptors, Connectors, & Testing Frameworks

 JDA Cloud Connect is JDA's unique partner network system that allows users connectivity and visibility to key information.
 As such, JDA Connect is an imperative aspect of JDA's overall system architecture strategy.
 The Apisero team supported JDA Connect by developing various solutions that cater to this overarching strategy.
-Suggested solutions for JDA's framework were comprised of various Adapters, MuleSoft Connectors, Containerized Services, an Integration Testing framework, and a CI/CD framework.
+Suggested solutions for JDA's framework included various Adapters, MuleSoft Connectors, Containerized Services, an Integration Testing framework, and a CI/CD framework.

 The developed component adapters facilitate integration to specific products while adopting standard canonical GS1 data models.
 This was an essential aspect in the project as it decreases the time of development among JDA's diverse product landscape.
-The adapters chosen by Apisero included Mule solutions for JDA's wide portfolio of products including: Channel Clustering, Allocation, Enterprise Planning (EKBS), Size Scaling, Category Management, Assortment Planning, Luminate Control Tower (LCT), Enterprise Knowledge Base System (EKBS) etc. As part of JDA's products, these adapters also facilitated rapid customizations for customer specific integrations.
+The adapters chosen by Apisero included Mule solutions for JDA's wide portfolio of products such as: Channel Clustering, Allocation, Enterprise Planning (EKBS), Size Scaling, Category Management, Assortment Planning, Luminate Control Tower (LCT), Enterprise Knowledge Base System (EKBS) etc. As part of JDA's products, these adapters also facilitated rapid customizations for customer specific integrations.

-Mule custom connectors adds abstraction to JDA products, thereby enabling rapid integration.
+Mule custom connectors added abstraction to JDA products, thereby enabling rapid integration.
 Another advantage to custom connectors is that they can be easily added into Mule applications using visual plug-in components.
 Understanding this, Apisero developed connectors for EKBS, Bulk Data format transformation, and Category Knowledge Base (CKB) to assist in JDA's drive towards rapid integration.

 Finally, an Integration Testing Framework and Containerized Services were added to facilitate end-to-end test scenario regression for several deployment components.
 A CI/CD framework was also developed to facilitate configurations and deployment automations.